-The city anticipates having available \$1,357,194 in CDBG and \$641,349 (including \$5,000 in program income) in HOME funding for PY 2023-2024.
-Funds will be used to carry out goals that will address the priority needs identified in the city's five-year strategic plan including increasing access to affordable housing and providing critical services to Gainesville's most vulnerable residents.
+The city anticipates having available \$6,785,970 in CDBG and \$3,181,745 in HOME funding for PY 2023-2027.
+Funds will be used to carry out goals that will address the priority needs identified in this strategic plan including increasing access to affordable housing and providing critical services to Gainesville's most vulnerable residents.

-Program income received will be used towards similar activities from which it was produced, and these funds will be allocated on annual basis in accordance with the Annual Action Plan.
+Program income received will be used towards similar activities from which it was produced, and these funds will be allocated on an annual basis in accordance with the Annual Action Plan.
 The city will also make efforts to leverage funds to maximize benefit to the Gainesville community, particularly for the creation of affordable housing.